MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-user-insights.md

 The Application user activity dashboards provide easy-to-digest graphs and charts but have limited customization options.
 These dashboards are available in the Microsoft Entra admin center and accessible via Microsoft Graph APIs, which are currently in beta.

-Microsoft Graph APIs enable you to build powerful, customized dashboards that you can tailor to your specific needs and preferences.
-This has some advantages:
+Microsoft Graph APIs enable you to build powerful, customized dashboards tailored to your specific needs and preferences, offering several advantages:

 - **Flexibility**: You can integrate with other data sources to present your data in a way that aligns more with your business objectives.
 - **Enhanced visualization**: You can have richer and more interactive visual representations of your data.